G Adventures currently has an average of 3.8 stars from TravAddict traveler reviews.

 Great time andTrip: Cambodia and Laos

 We've been almost everywhere both on our own and with at least 5 different companies.
 This "G" tour was really great; we ranged in age from 19 to 72, from six different countries, and had a CEO who couldn't have been better - she was Terrific.
 Price wise, it couldn't be beat; we saw and experienced the countries and the people.
 The weather was perfect, hotels more than adequate, and food in the countries - a vegetarians' delight.
-All in all, the only thing that could be improved upon --- should have been longer..Did you find this review helpful?
+All in all, the only thing that could be improved upon --- should have been longer..You found this review helpful.

 Hotels were disappointingTrip: Essence of Peru

 I chose this trip over many other Gap tours to Peru because it was a 'comfort' trip which meant that the accommodation was of a higher standard that many of their other trips.
 BUT the places we stayed were very disappointing.
 I know it is Peru, and the comfort of hotels there is typically different, but it was the lack of cleanliness and the amount of features that were promised that did not actually work i.e air conditioning, the phone and the hot water at times.
 I paid a premium for a comfort tour, and felt that I got nothing for it.
 I would hate to see their 'standard' accommodations, because if they are worse than the comfort level I wouldn't even consider it.
 The actual tour aside from the accommodation was good however.
 I would travel with Gap again provided they could provide me accommodation details before hand so that I could do some research before I made my decision to take the tour.You found this review helpful.

 Amazing Trip!Trip: In Search of Iguassu